jmdevelopermobile/blockchain-crypto-guides/guides/fundamentals/en/6-buying-cryptocurrency-basics.md

 The easiest option for buying smaller amounts is using a credit or debit card.
 While the option to buy cryptocurrency is convenient, you often pay a slight premium for the privilege.

-The following list contains safe websites and services to purchase cryptocurrency using a credit or debit card.
+The following list contains safe websites and services to purchase cryptocurrencies.

 1. [Binance.com](https://www.binance.com/en/register?ref=42579924)